 There is another important thing these sodas have in common – artificial sweeteners.

-Diet Dr. Pepper and Pepsi Zero both consist of aspartame, the same artificial sweetener found in Diet Coke.
+Diet Dr. Pepper and Pepsi Zero both contain aspartame, the same artificial sweetener found in Diet Coke.

 Coke Zero is made sweet with both aspartame and acesulfame potassium (Ace-K).
-Ace-K is an additional high-intensity sweetener, and is about 200 times sweeter than sugar.
+Ace-K is an additional high-intensity sweetener, about 200 times sweeter than sugar.
 And like aspartame, it is debateable.

-For decades, soda has actually triggered some serious health issues.
-Not only are these types of carbonated drinks loaded with sugar, but they’re also filled with other possibly harmful artificial active ingredients.
+For decades, soda has triggered some serious health issues.
+Not only are these carbonated drinks loaded with sugar, but they’re also filled with other possibly harmful artificial active ingredients.

 This is why lots of soda fans turn to Coke Zero, Diet Coke, and other diet sodas to satisfy their sweet tooth.